Skip to content

 ps auxw | grep $INSTANCE_ID

-ssh -i ~/.ssh/hive-key ec2-user@127.0.0.1 -p <port>
+ssh -i ~/.ssh/spinifex-key ec2-user@127.0.0.1 -p <port>

 Troubleshooting

-Instance fails to boot
+Instance Fails to Boot

 Check QEMU logs for the instance and verify the AMI architecture matches your host: